(Last updated September 2017)

 Top 10 Girl Groups: Red Velvet, BLACKPINK, SNSD, AOA, Girl’s Day, Twice, Apink, Oh My Girl, EXID, gugudan

-(Let it be known that I also love Sistar and I.O.I., but I removed them because they have disbanded)
+(Let it be known that I also love Sistar and I.O.I., but I felt like I had to remove them because they’ve disbanded)

 Top 10 Female biases: Eunji (Apink), Hani (EXID), Mina (Twice), Lisa (Black Pink), Hyoyeon (SNSD), Nayoung (Pristin), Irene (Red Velvet), Hana (gugudan), Yooa (Oh My Girl), Sowon (Gfriend)